dochoffiday/blog.hoffer.fm/input/posts/how-to-unit-test-with-datetime-in-c.md

 Published: 2020-12-24
 Category: professional
 ---
 Your code has compiled.
 Your unit tests are running.
 And then you see it.
 A unit test has failed.
-After some investigation, you realize the problem: somewhere you in the code you have a dependency on something you don't control.
+After some investigation, you realize the problem: somewhere in the code you have a dependency on something you don't control.
 The cuplrit? `DateTime`.

 Occasionally in programs (mostly in unit tests), you'll want some control over the `DateTime` returned by the system.
 There are lots of ways to do this, but I'll go over a couple of ways I _don't_ like before getting to a way I _do_ like.